Stress Management Counseling in Naples, Estero & Fort Myers

 Our Treatment Approach

-We draw from a range of evidence-based approaches.
 Cognitive Behavioral Therapy (CBT) helps you identify and reshape the thought patterns that amplify stress, such as catastrophizing, perfectionism, and all-or-nothing thinking.
+Research has consistently supported CBT as an effective intervention for stress-related concerns, with a meta-analysis by Hofmann et al. (2012, Cognitive Therapy and Research) confirming its efficacy across a range of stress and anxiety conditions.
 Mindfulness-based strategies teach you to stay present and respond thoughtfully rather than react impulsively.
+A comprehensive meta-analysis by Khoury et al. (2015, Journal of Psychosomatic Research) found that mindfulness-based stress reduction (MBSR) is effective for reducing stress, anxiety, and psychological distress.
 For clients who resonate with values-driven work, Acceptance and Commitment Therapy (ACT) helps you clarify what matters most so you can make decisions that reduce unnecessary stress rather than create more of it.

 We also address the practical side of stress management: boundary setting, time management, communication skills, and lifestyle adjustments that support your nervous system.
 Our therapists understand that stress rarely exists in isolation, so when it co-occurs with anxiety, depression, grief, or relationship challenges, your treatment plan addresses the full picture.
 The goal is not to eliminate all stress from your life but to help you develop the resilience and tools to handle it with confidence.